 The Romsey Yarn Bomb Bollard Covers are back for 2018!
-The bollard covers are going up earlier this year than last year’s (March 29th till May 8th) and have a spring theme.
-Despite the hard work and my complete lack of knitting/crocheting ability when starting, I loved being involved last year, so I have signed up this year too.
-I have the same bollard to decorate (no.44, on The Hundred, just outside M&Co), which I think should now be known as The Heidi Piercy Bollard 🙂 !!
+The bollard covers have gone up earlier this year than last year’s (March 29th till May 8th) and have a spring theme.
+Despite the hard work and my complete lack of knitting/crocheting ability when starting, I loved being involved last year, so I signed up this year too.
+I have the same bollard (no.44, on The Hundred, just outside M&Co), which I think should now be known as The Heidi Piercy Bollard 🙂 !!
 Last year I made a Rabbitswood Fairy bollard to go with my children’s books and this year I thought I would stick with the fairy theme, but make one of the fairy house trees instead.
 Here’s my design for this year’s Romsey yarn bomb:

 Once I had sketched out my design, I started crocheting the boring background bit.
 I took it everywhere with me, much to the exasperation of my husband, even the car wash!
-While he was scrubbing the car on the outside, I was crocheting away on the inside…not the way to break down those gender stereotypes!! 🙂
+While he was scrubbing the car on the outside, I was crocheting away on the inside…not the best way to break down those gender stereotypes!! 🙂

-The other day I made a few with my children to go on there.
+I made a few with my children to go on there.
 We started by gathering lots of died out oak leaves from the actual Rabbitswood Fairy House trees.
 Then we took them home to paint and do rubbings with them.

 I also had a go at crocheting my own oak leaves.
 Obviously, as per usual, I didn’t really want to follow a pattern, so I just made it up as I went along, but they seem to have turned out ok.